Mount Koubru

 Mount Koubru (Meeteilol:ꯀꯧꯕ꯭ꯔꯨ) also known as Mount Koupalu is one of the highest mountains in Manipur, India and the abode of the god Lainingthou Koubru and the goddess Kounu in Manipuri mythology.
-Sapormeina town lies below the peak.
+Saparmeina town lies below the peak.
 It is located in the Kangpokpi district of Manipur and is one of the most visited pilgrimage sites in Manipur.

 The mountain is noted for mountain hiking as well as mountain climbing.